How Much Muscle Can You Build With Creatine?

 • BF% = (14 kg / 72 kg) x 100 = ~19%

-How much should you take?
-5 grams of creatine/day is sufficient to significantly increase muscle mass.
-You can see this in the image below: While the positive trend suggests higher doses of creatine might be more effective for increasing FFM, the variability at higher doses indicates that further research is needed for doses higher than 5g/day.
+A daily intake of 5 grams of creatine is sufficient to significantly increase muscle mass.
+You can see this in the image below: While the positive trend suggests that higher doses of creatine might be more effective for increasing FFM, the variability at higher doses indicates that further research is needed for doses exceeding 5g/day.

-What about loading?
-There wasn’t a huge difference between loading or just taking a maintenance dose.
+There wasn’t a massive difference between loading and just taking a maintenance dose.
 Loading increased FFM by 0.88 kg/1.9 lbs, while maintenance alone led to a gain of 0.72 kg/1.6 lbs.
 You might experience the benefits a bit faster by loading, but the differences level out over the long term.

 But wait!
 There’s more